 Character.
 In Java a char is a value, much like an int.
 Often in programs we need to test for ranges (classes) of characters—as for digits, letters, spaces.

 Character notes.
-Instead of acting upon chars directly, we can use built-in methods.
-The character class includes this logic—we just access it.
+Instead of acting upon chars directly, we can use built-in static methods on Character.
+The Character class includes this logic—we just access it.

 IsDigit.
 This method returns true if the char passed to it is "0" through "9."
 It also supports Unicode so is more complex (and likely slower) than an if-statement and range check.